-Tip: The simplest way to set up security is to create users and assign them to the default groups (that is, BIConsumers, BIAuthors, and BIAdministrators).
+Tip: The simplest way to set up security is to create users and assign them to the default groups (for example, BIAuthors, and BIAdministrators).
 For detailed steps, see Section 2.3.1.1, "Assigning a User to a Default Group".

-If you want to build a more complex security model using your own groups, create new groups and/or new Application roles, then assign your users to the new groups.
+If you want to build a more complex security model using your own groups, create new groups and/or new application roles, then assign your users to the new groups.
 For detailed steps, see Section 2.3.1.2, "Assigning a User to a New Group and a New Application Role".

-Note: If you have upgraded to this release from 10g, and want to authenticate users using the authentication provider configured for the Oracle WebLogic domain, you should review any RPD initialization blocks that set the USER system session variable.
-Setting the USER session variable is an alternative authentication mechanism that will be used to authenticate users attempting to access the BI Server if they fail authentication using the authentication provider configured for the Oracle WebLogic domain.
-For more information about working with RPDs, see Appendix A.1.1.2, "Defining a USER Session Variable for LDAP Authentication" and Oracle Fusion Middleware Metadata Repository Builder's Guide for Oracle Business Intelligence Enterprise Edition.
+Note: If you have upgraded the system from 10g and you want to authenticate users with the authentication provider that is configured for the Oracle WebLogic domain, then review the initialization blocks that set the User system session variable in the repository.
+Setting this variable is an alternative mechanism that authenticates users who attempt to access the BI Server if they fail authentication using the provider that is configured for the Oracle WebLogic domain.
+For more information on working with repositories, see Appendix A.1.1.2, "Defining a USER Session Variable for LDAP Authentication" and Oracle Fusion Middleware Metadata Repository Builder's Guide for Oracle Business Intelligence Enterprise Edition.

-a.
-Set up the users that you want to deploy as described in Section 2.3.3, "Creating a New User in the Embedded WebLogic LDAP Server".

-For example, if you want to deploy Oracle Business Intelligence to 20 people who need to view analyses, you might create 20 users.

-b.
-If you want to assign users to the default groups, (that is, BIConsumers, BIAuthors, and BIAdministrators), then follow the steps in Section 2.3.1.1, "Assigning a User to a Default Group".

-For example, you might assign a set of users to the group named BIConsumers, a set of users to the group named BIAuthors, and a set of users to the group named BIAdministrators.

-c.
-If you want to create new groups, set up the groups that you want to use as described in Section 2.3.4, "Creating a Group in the Embedded WebLogic LDAP Server".

-For example, you might use the pre configured group named BIConsumers, or you might create your own group with similar privileges.

-d.
-Assign your users to appropriate groups, as described in Section 2.3.5, "Assigning a User to a Group in the Embedded WebLogic LDAP Server".

-For example, you might assign users to the pre configured group named BIConsumers, or you might assign users to a new group that you have created.

-- 5. (Oracle Internet Directory (OID) specific) If you are using OID as the authentication provider, do the following: - Configure OID as the authentication provider as described in Section 3.2.1, "High Level Steps for Configuring an Alternative Authentication Provider". - b.
-(Optional) Configure OID as the Credential Store and Policy Store Provider as described in Section 3.3, "Configuring OID as the Policy Store and Credential Store". - c.
+- 5. (Oracle Internet Directory (OID) specific) If you are using OID as the authentication provider, do the following: - Configure OID as the authentication provider as described in Section 3.2, "High-Level Steps for Configuring an Alternative Authentication Provider". - b.
+(Optional) Configure OID as the Credential Store and Policy Store Provider as described in Section 3.9, "Configuring Oracle Internet Directory as the Policy Store and Credential Store". - c.
 Use your authentication provider tools (for example, OID Console) to create your users and groups as required. - 6.
-Set up the Application roles that you want to deploy as described in Section 2.4.2, "Creating Application Roles Using Fusion Middleware Control".

-For example, you might use the default Application roles named BIConsumer, BIAuthor, and BIAdministrator, or you might create your own Application roles.

-7. (Optional) If you do not want to use the pre configured Application Policies, set up the Application Policies that you want to deploy as described in Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control".

-For example, you might use the default Application Policies that are used by the default Application roles named BIConsumer, BIAuthor, and BIAdministrator, or you might create your own Application Policies.

-- 8. Assign each group to an appropriate Application role, as follows: - If you are using the default groups (that is, BIConsumers, BIAuthors, and BIAdministrators) that are installed with the default embedded WebLogic LDAP Server, then these groups are assigned to an appropriate Application role (that is, BIConsumer, BIAuthor, or BIAdministrator).
-No additional steps are required to assign the default groups to Application roles.

-If you have created new groups, you must assign the new groups to appropriate Application roles as described in Section 2.4.2.3, "Assigning a Group to an Application Role".

-- If you are using a commercial Authenticator Provider such as Oracle Internet Directory, then you must assign the groups to appropriate Application roles as described in Section 2.4.2.3, "Assigning a Group to an Application Role". - 9.
-If you want to fine tune the permissions that users and groups have in the Oracle BI repository (that is, the RPD file), use the Administration Tool to update the permissions as described in Section 2.5, "Managing Metadata Repository Privileges Using the Oracle BI Administration Tool".
+Set up the application roles that you want to deploy as described in Section 2.4.2, "Creating Application Roles Using Fusion Middleware Control". - For example, you might use the default application roles named BIConsumer, BIAuthor, and BIAdministrator, or you might create your own application roles. - 7.
+(Optional) If you do not want to use the preconfigured application policies, set up the application Policies that you want to deploy as described in Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control". - For example, you might use the default application policies that are used by the default application roles named BIConsumer, BIAuthor, and BIAdministrator, or you might create your own application policies. - Assign each group to an appropriate application role, as follows: - If you are using the default groups (that is, BIConsumers, BIAuthors, and BIAdministrators) that are installed with the default embedded WebLogic LDAP Server, then these groups are assigned to an appropriate application role (that is, BIConsumer, BIAuthor, or BIAdministrator).
+No additional steps are required to assign the default groups to application roles. - If you have created new groups, you must assign the new groups to appropriate application roles as described in Section 2.4.2.3, "Assigning a Group to an Application Role". - If you are using a commercial Authenticator Provider such as Oracle Internet Directory, then you must assign the groups to appropriate application roles as described in Section 2.4.2.3, "Assigning a Group to an Application Role". - 9.
+If you want to fine-tune the permissions that users and groups have in the Oracle BI repository, use the Administration Tool to update the permissions as described in Section 2.5, "Managing Metadata Repository Privileges Using the Oracle BI Administration Tool".